RamakrishnanK/socialbeam-dev/README.md

 * Open up /etc/group and right at the end you will find the group named `rvm` , after the colon(:) add `root,ubuntu`.
 Similarly right at the top for group named `root` add `ubuntu`.
 What we do here is add both `root` and `ubutu` Users to `rvm` group and add `ubuntu` User to `root` Group
 * Now you can log out and ssh login back again.
 * Once again execute `./install_socialbeam.sh amazonbox` - This time you will notice it will be Step Two of the Installation.
 * Wait for the installation to finish.
 Once installation is over enter your mysql client `mysql -uroot -p` and create a DB named `socialbeam_storage_prod`.You can also create two other DB named `socialbeam_storage_dev` and `socialbeam_storage_test`.
-But we would only require the firts one as this is Production Mode.
+But we would only require the first as this would be Production mode.
 * Now logout and enter in your local box,migrate to the app directory.
 There you will find a script under config folder named `deploy.rb`.
-Inside it you will find two Environment Variable which I have in my Server Profile, either replace that proper links for yourself or create similar Environment Variable.
+Inside it you will find two Environment Variable which I have defined in my Server's /etc/profile, either replace with proper links or create similar Environment Variables in your Amazon EC2 Server's /etc/profile and source it.
-* Open the Script `deploy.rb` and modify the Environment Variable GIT_REPO_LINK to your Git Link(fork this project and paste that link).Environment Variable EC2_SERVER_URL replace that with the `Elastic IP` or `End Point URL` of your Amazon EC2 Instance.
-Finally after modifying save the file and from app directory in console run `cap deploy:setup`
+* If you choose to modify then open the script `deploy.rb` and change ENV['GIT_REPO_LINK'] to your Git Link(fork this project in your Account and paste that link) and for ENV['EC2_SERVER_URL'] replace that with the `Elastic IP` or `End Point URL` of your Amazon EC2 Server Instance provided by AWS.
+Save the file and from APP directory in console run `cap deploy:setup`
-* If "cap deploy:setup" is successful we are good to go with running `cap deploy`, wait till process deployment completes.
+* If "cap deploy:setup" is successful we are good to go with running `cap deploy:cold` which will do a mock up deploy.
+If that succeeds too then eventually execute `cap deploy`, wait till process deployment completes.
-* Pease note I have considered you the added the ssh keys in your Server to access GIT, else cap deploy won't work)
+* Pease note I have considered you the added the ssh keys in your Amazon EC2 Server Box to access GIT, else Capistrano will fail authentication when it try to access the GIT from Server box during deployment.

 ### NOTE for both local box and Amazon EC2 Setup